 If you ask a selection of people to name a place on their bucket list, you can almost be sure a fair few of them will say New York.
 It is the city made famous from countless movies, television shows and songs, it is the city filled with endless skyscrapers and a bucket load of opportunity.
 Be it Christmas, spring, summer or fall, New York is a year-round destination, either for a weekend break or a week long for those who want to delve a bit deeper.
-Unfortunately though, for many people it does stay a bucket list dream, as many fear it despite the cheaper international flights (thanks to airlines such as Norweigan Air and Wow Air) it is expensive when you get there, and it can be, but having visited New York three times now, I can tell you New York on a budget is possible and it does not mean compromising.
+Unfortunately though, for many people it does stay a bucket list dream, as many fear it despite the cheaper international flights (thanks to airlines such as Norweigan Air) it is expensive when you get there, and it can be, but having visited New York three times now, I can tell you New York on a budget is possible and it does not mean compromising.

 New York on a budget – things to do:

 A big part of the attraction of New York is the atmosphere, there is an incredible buzz around the city, so what better way to feel it than to walk around the city.
 Not only will you burn off all the extra calories from all the amazing food you will eat, you will stumble upon things you wouldn’t notice when in a taxi or on the subway.
 Much like London, New York has a very different feel depending on which area you in, from the chilled vibes of Soho to the more glamorous Upper East.
 While walking you may also spot some familiar spot made famous by some of our most loved movies.
 Oh, and also be sure to take a stroll over the Brooklyn Bridge, something I have yet to do in my three visits.

 A few of the top attractions in New York are free to visit as well, take a walk through Times Square, in the summer buy a bagel and have a picnic in Central Park, before taking a stroll across the High Line or visiting Grand Central Station.
 You can even get a fantastic view of the Statue of Liberty for free by boarding the Staten Island Ferry which runs 24 hours a day.